MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

 4. Choose the **Release** action.

-    The delivery of loudspeakers from vendor 10000 has arrived at SILVER warehouse, and John proceeds to put them away.
+    The delivery of loudspeakers from supplier 10000 has arrived at SILVER warehouse, and John proceeds to put them away.

 ## <a name="receiving-and-putting-the-items-away"></a>Receiving and Putting the Items Away
 On the **Inventory Put-away** page, you can manage all inbound warehouse activities for a specific source document, such as a purchase order.